evert/evert.github.com/_posts/2021/2021-04-12-ketting-7-released.md

     authorizeEndpoint="https://..."
     tokenEndpoint="https://..">

-    You are nog logged in!
+    You are now logged in!
   </RequireLogin>;

 }